 Niagara Region has a robust tourism sector, specifically within Niagara-on-the-Lake and Niagara Falls.
 In 2018, approximately 40,000 people were directly employed through Regional tourism opportunities.
 Employment generated from the City's tourism sector directly leads to an increase in the City's population.
 As tourism-based population growth continually occurs within the City, there exists a pressure to provide housing, local infrastructure, and commercial accommodations.
-As such, the City's industrial ardate employment uses such as construction and light industrial with ancillary ret.RegionindustryEmployment Areas.
-The Q.E.W./420 Employment Area exemplifies this type of employment, with ancillary retail businesses such as Artcraft Kitchens utilized for light manufacturing and Roman Cheese Products Ltd., conducting food processing.
+As such, the City's industrial uses associated with ancillary retail will remain a predominant form of employment across the City's Employment Areas.
+The Q.E.W./420 Employment Area exemplifies this type of employment, with ancillary retail businesses such as Artcraft Kitchens utilized for light manufacturing, Roman Cheese Products Ltd., conducting food processing or Advantage Kitchen Supplies, providing kitchen equipment.
 Growth in the tourism sector will continue to drive these indirect employment opportunities within the City's employment lands.